nginxinc/nginx-wiki/source/start/topics/tutorials/installoptions.rst

 **--with-http_ssl_module**
   enables building a module that adds the HTTPS protocol support to an HTTP server.
 This module is not built by default.
 The OpenSSL library is required to build and run this module.
 **--with-pcre=*path***
   sets the path to the sources of the PCRE library.
 The library distribution (version 4.4 — 8.21) needs to be downloaded from the PCRE site and extracted.
 The rest is done by nginx's ``./configure`` and ``make``.
 The library is required for regular expressions support in the location directive and for the |HttpRewriteModule|.
-See `notes <installoptions_notes_>`_ below for using system PCRE on FreeBSD systems.
+See `notes <installoptions.notes_>`_ below for using system PCRE on FreeBSD systems.
 **--with-pcre-jit**
   builds the PCRE library with "just-in-time compilation" support.
 **--with-zlib=*path***